Seiki no Kai: Later years (1950–1951)

 By 1950, the filmmaker Hiroshi Teshigahara had joined the group.
 The same year, Okamoto read his declaration of Polar Opposites at the 2nd Yomiuri Indépendant in 1950, and demanded that members of Seiki no Kai join his new group, Taikyokushugi Bijutsu Kyōkai (対極主義美術協会, "Polar Opposite Art Association").
 Although most of the Seiki no Kai artists respected his theory, they did not wish to join a group dedicated to it.
 Thereafter, Okamoto split with the Seiki no Kai and never participated in group activities again.

-Perhaps instigated by Okamoto's demands, soon after the incident at the Yomiuri Indépendant, a confrontation occurred between the some of the leading figures of Seiki no Kai.
+Perhaps instigated by Okamoto's demands, soon after the incident at the Yomiuri Indépendant, a confrontation occurred between some of the leading figures of Seiki no Kai.
 The artists felt that the group was guided too strongly by the literature faction, and after the argument, most of the artists left the group.
 The few artists that remained decided to refocus their energy on creating works with their fellow Seiki no Kai members, rather than discussing theory.
 Thereafter, the group published a number of collaborative books and journals, beginning with the periodical BEK (meaning Seiki no Kai, or Century in Russian).
 Teshigahara became a much more prominent member of the group, offering his own home as a publishing venue for the group.
 Around the same time, Teshigahara's father, Sōfū Teshigahara, the head of the Sōgetsu ikebana school, permitted Hiroshi to take over editing the ikebana periodical Sōgetsu.
 Hiroshi began including the works of many Seiki no Kai members, including Abe, and Sōgetsu became a highly interdisciplinary periodical that, in addition to ikebana, included articles on literature, film, and art.
 It is an important record of some of the work produced by Seiki no Kai members during this time.

 Seiki no Kai dissolved in May 1951 due primarily to the increasingly Communist-leaning beliefs of Abe and the core members.
 Katsuragawa explained that, following their successful collaborative publications, they felt there was nothing left for their group to do.
 Their dissolution manifesto quoted Abe, who said that "the essence of the avant-garde is in the masses and in the denial of the self."
 Abe, Teshigahara, Ikeda, and Katsuragawa immediately formed the Jinmin Geijutsu Shūdan (人民芸術集団, "People's Art Group").
 Several of the Seiki no Kai members also subsequently joined the Japanese Communist Party.